-NMR is also called as proton NMR since it gives structural clarification based on the number of proton pair present in the structure.
-The key use of NMR spectroscopy is that it gives identification and molecular structure elucidation of compound of interest.
-It also offers indication about exact bonding of molecule in the structural evidence, configuration, atomic integration and their stereochemistry.
+NMR is also called proton NMR since it gives structural clarification based on the number of proton pairs present in the structure.
+The key use of NMR spectroscopy is that it gives identification and molecular structure elucidation of compounds of interest.
+It also offers indications about the exact bonding of molecules in the structural evidence, configuration, atomic integration, and stereochemistry.
 Hydrogen is the very easy, reactive, and most regularly detected nucleus.

-Principle: The principle based on nuclei have spins and all atomic nuclei are electrostatic charged.
+The principle is based on nuclei having spins and all atomic nuclei are electrostatically charged.
 The interaction spin of nuclei with magnetic field subsequently absorption of radio frequency.
-Magnetic measurement depends upon the spin of unpaired electron whereas NMR measures magnetic moment caused by the spin of protons and neutrons.
+Magnetic measurement depends upon the spin of unpaired electrons whereas NMR measures magnetic moment caused by the spin of protons and neutrons.